hestiacp/hestiacp-docs/web/docs/server-administration/file-manager.md

 # File manager

-**TODO: Rewrite content**

-## How can I enable / Disable the file manager
+## How can I enable or disable the file manager

-By an new install the filemanager will be enabled by default
+In a new install, the file manager will be enabled by default.

-For updates please run the following command
+To enable or update the file manager, please run the following command:

 ```bash
 v-add-sys-filemanager
 ```

-To disable the file manager please run
+To disable the file manager, please run the following command:

 ```bash
 v-delete-sys-filemanager
 ```

-## File Manager gives "Unknown Error" message
+## File manager gives "Unknown Error" message

-File Manager gives an error message "Unknown Errror" (Hestia 1.2.0).
-Fresh Install except for modifications to /etc/ssh/sshd_config
+The file manager gives an error message sayinh "Unknown Error", using a fresh Install with modifications to `/etc/ssh/sshd_config`.

-This seems to occur specifically when the line Subsystem sftp /usr/lib/openssh/sftp-server is removed or changed in /etc/ssh/sshd_config in such a way that the install script cannot update it to Subsystem sftp internal-sftp
+This seems to occur specifically when the line `Subsystem sftp /usr/lib/openssh/sftp-server` is removed or changed in `/etc/ssh/sshd_config` in such a way that the install script cannot update it to `Subsystem sftp internal-sftp`.

-Short answer: add Subsystem sftp internal-sftp to /etc/ssh/sshd_config:
+Short answer: add `Subsystem sftp internal-sftp` to `/etc/ssh/sshd_config`.

-Long answer: Refer to the install script ./install/hst-install-debian.sh for all the changes made to /etc/ssh/sshd_config.
+Long answer: Refer to the install script `./install/hst-install-{distro}.sh` for all the changes made to `/etc/ssh/sshd_config`.
 For Debian, the changes can be summarised as follows:

 ```bash
 # HestiaCP Changes to the default /etc/ssh/sshd_config in Debian 10 Buster